-In Eco-Entrepreneurship (Eco-E) Projects, teams of 3-5 students collaborate over the course of a year to develop a business model intended to bring a new, commercially viable product or service to market and to make a positive and measurable environmental impact.
+In Eco-Entrepreneurship (Eco-E) Projects, teams of 3-5 students collaborate over the course of a year to develop a business model for a new, commercially viable product or service that makes a positive and measurable environmental impact.
 The Eco-E Project serves as a master’s thesis (14 units) for students in the Master of Environmental Science and Management (MESM) program.

 Being a part of Eco-E has been an incredible experience, one I never expected when I first enrolled at Bren.
 I had no idea that entrepreneurship and business in general would speak to me in the way that it did.

 Mitigating the environmental impacts of this agricultural practice by developing either an alternative to plastic mulch or providing an end-of-life solution for the plastic waste.